cgl8/Least-Squares/README.md

 # Least-Squares

-Adds a line of best fit to a dataset using the Least-Squares method.
+A fun way to add a line of best fit to a dataset using the Least-Squares method.
 This project is to supplement my OWN LEARNING.

 ## Method